 After living in Korea for almost three years, I am still learning how to act within a complex gender and age hierarchy.
 Korean men are some of the kindest, most trustworthy people I have met.
 However, anytime I am traveling alone (or even in my hometown, for that matter) I tend to pay special attention to my interactions with men.
 Sometimes these exchanges are minor annoyances, but sometimes they are disconcerting advances.
 The following are a few examples:

-In addition to working within an age hierarchy, working with men also introduces another level of deference.
+In addition to working within an age hierarchy, working with Korean men also introduces another level of deference.
 Combine age and gender and you can find yourself at the bottom of the totem pole.

 Most workplaces have colleague dinners which take place anywhere from once a month to several times a week.
 If a superior invites you, you must attend.
 Even if you have plans.
 Even if you receive two hours notice (although I do occasionally manage to get out of these because I am the lone foreigner).